sbooth/SFBAudioEngine/README.md

 2. `cd SFBAudioEngine`
 3. `make -C XCFrameworks install`

 The project file contains targets for macOS and iOS frameworks.
 The frameworks are signed to run locally by default.
-If you are using the hardened runtime you will need to select a Team for Signing.
+If you are using the hardened runtime you will need to select a team for signing.

 The included `Makefile` may also be used to create the build products: